approvals/ApprovalTests.LabVIEW/README.md

 #### Verify Combinations

 This is similar to the verify parameterized (in fact it calls it behind the scenes).
 Instead of specifying each set of parameters, you specify a single map which maps each control label to an array of variant values (there is a utility vi, "array to array of variants.vim) to assist with this.
-From this, the verify function calculates each set of parameters from all the possible combinations.
+From this, the verify function calculates each set of parameters from all the possible combinations and verifies all the combinations.

-Often if you are a running a parameterized test - ie a single test VI that has a for loop and runs through multiple sets of inputs - it can be useful to add a line ending at the end so each result shows up on its own line.
-This makes diffing easier.
-That is a great idea.
-However don't just drop the line-ending constant.
-For some reason I was having issues with it on Windows with tests not passing when they should -ie diffing the text files showed no difference.
-I think it has something to do with LabVIEW converting EOLs when it writes to files.
-I will admit I am not expert on this.
-Line endings can get complicated especially when taking into account git autocrlf settings.

-What I can tell you, is if you want each of your parameterized test results on a seperate line, then use a string constant, set it to display slash codes and use \n.
-That seems to work - at least on Windows.
-I haven't tried it on other Operating Systems.
-If you encounter other issues with tests not passing when they should, please enter an issue and I'll look at it.

 ### Reporters